 The following buildings will be used for interim housing.
 Any student who selects a room assignment in one of these buildings will most likely have someone else living in his or her room over the particular break, even if the academic year resident is not present.
 This means that you should be prepared to remove some of your personal belongings from the room, return your keys and provide a clean room for the interim resident.
 The interim resident may be of the same, or opposite sex as you.
 Please keep this in mind when selecting assignments in these buildings.

-Note: You must be registered for fall semester classes to be eligible for on-line room selection.
+Note: You must be registered for 12 or more credits for the fall semester to be eligible for on-line room selection.
 Your roommate, quad-mates or suitemates must also be registered in order for you to select housing together.

 Room Selection Notes

 |Single-sex by floor housing 54 students in 24 singles and 15 doubles||

 |Co-ed, traditional residence hall housing 81 students in single and double rooms.||

 |“The Suites” are co-ed residence halls, each housing about 64 upperclass students in double rooms.
 Most suites accommodate six men or women in three double rooms, with a common living room, and a bathroom.
 Residents are responsible for cleaning their own bathrooms.
 Foster and McClintock will be used for January Housing and over Spring Break, however, should a residence hall be off-line for 2014-15 this building will be used for these breaks instead.||

 |Co-ed, traditional residence hall housing 88 upperclass students in mostly double rooms and a few triple rooms.||

 |Co-ed, traditional residence hall housing 116 upperclass students in mostly single and double occupancy rooms and 1 triple room.||

 |The newest member of the residence hall community consists of four-person and six- person suites.
 All rooms are double occupancy.